Which verb tense is used in the sentence "I wished I had not taken that wrong turn"?

 Prepare for the TEFL Full Circle Assessment.
 Utilize flashcards and multiple choice questions, with detailed explanations and hints.
 Ace your certification!

-The sentence "I wished I had not taken that wrong turn" employs the Past Perfect tense.
-This tense is utilized to describe an action that was completed before another action or point in time in the past.
-In this case, "had not taken" indicates that the wrong turn was something that happened prior to the speaker's wish or regret about it, which is expressed by "I wished."
+The sentence "I wished I had not taken that wrong turn" utilizes the Past Perfect tense.
+This tense is used to express an action that was completed before another action in the past.
+In this case, "had not taken" indicates that the action of taking the wrong turn occurred before the act of regretting it, which is highlighted by the verb "wished."

 Subscribe